sugarlabs/GSoC/README.md

 [2019](Ideas-2019.md)

 ## Want to work with us ?
-It is too early to apply, since Google has yet to assign slots.
+It is too early to apply, as Google is yet to assign slots.

+Now is the time to discuss your application ideas with us.

-That said, it is not to early to get involved.
-You may familiarise yourself with our code, by reporting and fixing bugs.
+Please get involved.
+Familiarise yourself with our code, by reporting and fixing bugs.

 See our [proposed ideas](Ideas-2020.md) page.
 We would love to hear